JaideepSingh2/Projects/README.md

 # Projects
-Here are the projects I made
+These are my college projects